What do you need to become a dog trainer?

 So whatever your circumstances, we have it covered.

-How long does it take to become a IMDT Accredited dog trainer?
+How long does it take to become a IMDT Qualified dog trainer?

 There is no pressure to complete the pathway to accreditation within a certain time scale.
 You can work at your own pace.